Suspicious IP Throttling

 Block suspicious IP addresses for 15 minutes.

-Send an email notification (if configured) to account administrator(s)
+Send an email notification (if configured) to the account administrator(s)

 If throttling is triggered, it can be removed by an administrator.